vibrate_

 Claude Code in Docker.
 Auto-configured.
 Zero hassle.

-Run Claude Code CLI in isolated containers with automatic Docker runtime detection, pre-configured MCP servers, and enhanced security.
+Run Claude Code CLI in isolated containers with automatic Docker runtime detection, pre-configured MCP servers, 30+ developer tools, and enhanced security.
 As easy as vibrate.

 Quick Install